 Bigtable is a wide-column store.
 Google designed the database so that it would have greater control over its technology instead of using another service.
 And now it makes that database available to others.

-LinkedIn uses a graph NoSQL database to power relationships within the system.
+LinkedIn is one of those popular applications that uses a graph NoSQL database to power relationships within the system.
 NoSQL helps the massive networking platform manage rolling data in the system to keep the data available for users to call upon even as it is used and changed.